 Which thermostat is right for you?

 As you can see, there is more than one way to make it easier and more cost-effective to manage your home’s HVAC system.
-At Efficient Air Conditioning & Electric, we’ll work with you to determine which thermostat will best fit your system, needs and preferences.
+At Efficient AC, Electric & Plumbing, we’ll work with you to determine which thermostat will best fit your system, needs and preferences.
 Then, we’ll ensure it’s set up to maximize your comfort and savings.